holepunchto/corestore/README.md

   detach: true // By disabling this, closing the session will also close the store that created the session }
 ```

+#### `store.close()`

+Close the corestore, and all the hypercores it manages.

+When called on the root store (so not a namespace), it will also clean up the other resources like replication streams and the lock on the corestore files.

 #### `store.on('core-open', core)`
 Emitted when the first session for a core is opened.